ashdavies/talks/2024/09/navigation-in-a-multiplatform-world/navigation-in-a-multiplatform-world.md

 ![75%](multiplatform-compose-core.png)

-^ Imaged some very clever repackaging of androidx releases
+^ Imagined some very clever repackaging of androidx releases

 ^ Actually a forked repo with the JetBrains team adapting libraries